What's it like to take apomorphine?

 What is apomorphine?

-It can help when other Parkinson’s drugs aren’t controlling movement symptoms like stiffness or uncontrolled movements during ‘off’ periods.
-It can be taken alone, but is often prescribed with other Parkinson’s medications.
+It can help when other Parkinson’s drugs aren’t controlling movement symptoms like stiffness or uncontrolled movements during "off" periods.

 Taking apomorphine